A guide to expectations at Renaissance International School Saigon

 It is expected that the majority of 11 year-old children (Primary Year 6) will achieve level 4 by the end of Year 6.
 Level 4 is a higher level than level 1.
 Each level is divided into three sub levels, e.g. 4a, 4b and 4c.
 Please note: Sublevel ‘a’ is the highest e.g. 4a is a higher result than 4b; 4b is a higher result than 4c; 4c is higher than 3a; 3a is a higher result than 3b; 3b is a higher result than 3c.etc

-a = The pupil has reached the top of the level and is working towards the next level.
+a = The student has reached the top of the level and is working towards the next level.

-b = The pupil is working is well within the level.
+b = The student is working is well within the level.

-c = The pupil has started to work at the level.
+c = The student has started to work at the level.

 Children are expected to work their way through one level every two years (e.g. a child working at level 2B in Year 2 would be expected to reach 3B in Year 4) – so progressing approximately 1.5 sub levels every year.
 However, it is natural for a child’s rate of progress to vary.